R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 Data Source Processing and Label Extraction

-For each new data source added to LegitHealth-DX, the Medical Data Science (MDS) Team will:
+For each new data source X added to LegitHealth-DX, the MDS Team will:

-- Create a source-specific processing script in the
+- Create a source-specific processing script that handles the content of dataset

-XXX_dataset.csv) with standardized metadata including image paths and diagnostic labels as they appear in the original source. - Extract unique diagnosis strings and create a source-specific renaming file (
+X, including: diagnosis labels, patient sex and age, image type, and so on.
+This results in a dataset CSV (X_dataset.csv) with standardized metadata including image paths, diagnostic labels as they appear in the original source, plus some basic clinical metadata (sex, age). - Extract all unique diagnosis strings from the dataset CSV and create a source-specific renaming file (

 - Source Label: The exact diagnostic string as it appears in the source dataset.

-- Target Name: The standardized "Visible ICD-11" category name (to be filled by medical expert).
+- Target Name: The standardized "Visible ICD-11" category name.

 This master spreadsheet serves as the central repository for all diagnostic mappings across all data sources.